ElMagdo/JavaCodes/JavaJavaJava/Task5/readme.md

 
 double f a h r = Temperature . c e l s T o F a h r ( 9 8 .
 6 ) ;
 Applet

-EXERCISE 5.2 Following the design for the GUI developed in Chap- ter 4, implement a GUI to use for testing the Temperature class.
-The GUI should have the layout shown in Figure 5.7.
+***5.1*** Design and implement a GUI to use for testing the Temperature class.
+The GUI should have the layout shown in the figure below.

 ![temperature ui](tempui.png)